FredKSchott/snowpack/plugins/plugin-webpack/README.md

 # @snowpack/plugin-webpack

-Use Webpack to bundle your application for production.
+Use Webpack to bundle your Snowpack project for production when you run `snowpack build`.

+See our [build pipeline](https://www.snowpack.dev/concepts/build-pipeline) docs for more information.

 ### Install